Rymedy/Rymedy.github.io/README.md

 # Rymedy.github.io
-This website is currently avaliable at https://rymedy.github.io/ where it features my recent projects coded in HTML, CSS and JS.
+This website is currently avaliable at https://rymedy.github.io/ where it features my portfolio, recent projects, who am I etc.